bfabricius/howl/README.md

 	$ ./howl start

+If you encounter an error message claiming shared folder cannot be mounted automatically (this is a bug in vagrant atm) please run

+	$ ./installer -p

+now to fix the issues.
+The installer will process to connet to the virtual machine and run a script on it to fix the issue.
+During this process the installer might ask you to add a new SSH host key to your system, type "yes" and hit enter.
+Then the installer will ask for the password for user "vagrant".
+Type "vagrant" and hit enter.
+The installer will then login to the VM and fix the issue.
+After that restart howl by stopping and the starting again.

-If howl has booted you will receive a confirmation.
-After this confirmation why not run a test to see if everything is working as expected
+Once howl has booted you will receive a confirmation.
+After this confirmation why not run some tests to see if everything is working as expected

 	$ ./howl test osx/mac-test-armgcc
 	$ ./howl test osx/mac-test-firmwaresender

-Should your tests be successfull you can go ahead and try compiling and run your first patch.
+Should your tests be successfull you can go ahead and try compiling and running your first patch.
 With your OWL device connected, run

 	$ ./howl build --name=Gain --lang=cpp --run cpp/GainPatch.hpp